 D.Gray-man The Complete First Season S.A.V.E.
 Collection is a four-disc DVD set that includes the first 26 episodes of the D.Gray-man anime series.
 The first disc has seven episodes, the second disc has six episodes, the third disc has seven episodes, and the fourth disc has six episodes.
 The episodes in the set are available with both the original Japanese audio with English subtitles and an English dub.
 Additional material is also included on the discs in the set.

 Release Date: December 27, 2011

 D.Gray-man is set in England at the end of a fictitious 19th century.
-A 15-year-old boy named Allen Walker is the main character of the series, who was abandoned by his parents due to a “deformed” left arm.
+A 15-year-old boy named Allen Walker is the main character of the series, and he was abandoned by his parents due to a “deformed” left arm.
 Allen was adopted by a traveling clown named Mana Walker.
-When Mana died, Allen was approached by Millennium Earl, who offered to resurrect Mana; however, Mana reappeared in a machine called an Akuma, and the Akuma was ordered to kill Allen.
+When Mana died, Allen was approached by Millennium Earl, who offered to resurrect Mana.
+However, Mana reappeared in a machine called an Akuma, and the Akuma was ordered to kill Allen.
 Allen’s “deformed” left arm had a substance called Innocence embedded into it, and his arm became an anti-Akuma weapon.
 Against his will, Allen killed Mana.
-Before Mana died, Allen’s left eye was cursed; the curse gives Allen the ability to see the souls of Akuma.
+Before Mana died, Allen’s left eye was cursed.
+The curse gives Allen the ability to see the souls of Akuma.

 After Allen discovered that Millennium Earl was tricking people to resurrect their loved ones into Akuma in order to create an army to destroy mankind, Allen decided to train himself in order to stop Millennium Earl.
 As part of his training, he became an apprentice to General Cross, an exorcist of the Black Order.
 Allen is sent to the Black Order’s headquarters at the beginning of the series, where he meets and fights alongside other Exorcists.